6 Challenges Facing EV Manufacturers and Shippers

 Cost

 It’s no secret that electric vehicles don’t come cheap.
 By and large, EVs cost significantly more to produce than traditional gas-engine cars.
 For example, the average cost to produce a Tesla is $36,000, while the average production cost of a Toyota vehicle is just $12,500.
-And that’s not just because of Tesla’s prestigious brand name—the rare earth materials needed to make the batteries in EVs are the primary driver of this price, and applies to all electric vehicles.
+And that’s not just because of Tesla’s prestigious brand name—the rare earth materials needed to make the batteries in EVs are the primary driver of this price, and apply to all-electric vehicles.

-The vehicle makers are spending a lot to build EVs and much of that cost is being passed on to the customers.
-The high price tag of electric cars is another hurdle that keeps some customers from buying and manufacturers from producing.
+Manufacturers are spending a lot to build EVs and much of that cost is being passed on to consumers.
+The high price tag of electric cars is a hurdle that keeps some customers from buying and manufacturers from producing.

 Infrastructure